 Hey y’all!
 My name is Tife and I am a senior concentrating in Psychology.
-In the last couple of years, I’ve had the pleasure of taking several classes in the Visual Arts department and recently started getting involved with the Creative Writing department as well.
+In the last couple of years, I’ve had the pleasure of taking several classes in the Visual Arts (VIS) Program and recently started getting involved with the Creative Writing Program as well.
 I’ve been interested in photography and creative writing for years, but I had never had any formal training before coming to Princeton.

 If you have any questions about VIS at Princeton and whether it might be for you, or if you’d just like to talk art, feel free to reach out!